Make your dad a card he’ll actually keep this Father’s Day

 Upload a photo and things get interesting

-You don't have to use a reference photo, but if you do, the results go from good to genuinely memorable.
+You don’t have to use a reference photo, but if you do, the results go from good to genuinely memorable.
 A face-forward shot in decent light works best.
-ChatGPT will use your dad's likeness in whatever scene you describe.
+The AI will use your dad’s likeness in whatever scene you describe.

 Here are some ideas that actually land.